How to Avoid the Potty Power Battles With Your Toddler

 Try a different way of prompting your child to go pee.
 The process doesn't tend to go well when the language sounds like begging, shaming, setting up for a power battle, or overwhelming your child with too many words.

-Be mindful of the words you're using with your toddler.
-The magic with language and potty training — your words can make things better, or can make the process feel like a flop.
+The magic with language and potty training — your words can flip a child to follow the routine expectation, or can make the transition feel like a total flop.

 Illustrations: Citrus and Mint Designs